-The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits.
-The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure governmental agency deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
 Cash balances held in banks are insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
 The District maintains its cash in bank deposit accounts that at times may exceed federally insured limits.
 The District has not experienced any losses in such accounts.
-At June 30, 2017 and 2016 the District had \$3,962,205 and \$3,039,044, respectively, in excess of FDIC insured limits, and the remaining balance of the deposits were collateralized under California Law.
+At June 30, 2018 and 2017 the District had \$4,406,503 and \$3,962,205, respectively, in excess of FDIC insured limits, and the remaining balance of the deposits were collateralized under California Law.